-Particularly successful were solutions that could process write back transactions in real time i.e. enabling the user to see the results of a change in the data immediately.
-A requirement that is an integral part for planning and forecasting processes.
+Particularly successful were solutions that could process write back transactions in real-time i.e. enabling the user to see the results of a change in the data immediately.
+A requirement that is an integral part of planning and forecasting processes.

 In 2005 Microsoft introduced the unified dimensional model that combined benefits of OLTP (“Online Transactional Processing”) typically relational database systems and “OLAP” databases.
 For example, users could build their own hierarchies on the fly during the analysis as opposed to having to rigidly define them in the model beforehand.

-In 2010 initially with Power Pivot and from 2012 in Analysis Services Tabular the new Vertipaq engine was released, that for the first time included columnar data storage and in memory processing.
-This new technology enabled – until then- unparalleled query performance with sub second query times in models with tens of millions of records on a laptop.
-The only drawback here was that write back is not supported.
+In 2010 initially with Power Pivot and from 2012 in Analysis Services Tabular the new Vertipaq engine was released, which for the first time included columnar data storage and in-memory processing.
+This new technology-enabled – until then unparalleled query performance with sub-second query times in models with tens of millions of records on a laptop.
+The only drawback here was that write-back is not supported.

 Based on these challenges with Acterys we were looking for an approach that combined:

 In many cases these days users use a data discovery solution and a separate planning system.
-With this approach again, a lot of efforts are necessary to integrate the two parts.
-In our view avoidable by seamlessly extending the market leading data discovery solution with comprehensive planning features.
+With this approach again, a lot of effort is necessary to integrate the two parts.
+In our view avoidable by seamlessly extending the market-leading data discovery solution with comprehensive planning features.
 For that reason, Acterys includes an add-on for Power BI.

-The dramatically shorted planning cycles facilitates running forecast in shorter time intervals, that in turn increase quality and ensure up to date information that enables organizations to be much more responsive to relevant changes in conditions.
+The dramatically shorted planning cycles facilitates running forecast in shorter time intervals, which in turn increase quality and ensure up-to-date information that enables organizations to be much more responsive to relevant changes in conditions.

 With the process becoming so much more effective and easy to handle, the contributing participants -that typically dread this process- are not only enjoying it more but really see the benefits from the additional insights they gain through the state of the art analytics power alongside.

 Power BI is great, but some requirements will still require spreadsheet flexibility.
-For that reason Acterys also includes and Excel Add-on that allows comprehensive read AND write directly on the source data warehouse tables.
+For that reason, Acterys also includes an Excel Add-on that allows comprehensive read AND write directly on the source data warehouse tables.
 This completely removes spreadsheet maintenance efforts as reports and data entry forms are automatically updated based on the single version of the truth data model.

 |Legacy OLAP (e.g. Alea (Infor BI), Jedox, TM1 )||Acterys Unified Dimensional Modelling|